Lack of Qualified Sign Language Interpreter Results in Settlement

 When Bertolini arrived at ADC, he provided the facility with a note from his physician that was made part of his medical records, recommending that he be appointed a sign language interpreter.

-Although ADC was aware of Bertolini’s hearing impairment, it failed to provide him with a qualified sign language interpreter during his treatment.
+Although ADC was aware of Bertolini’s hearing condition, it failed to provide him with a qualified sign language interpreter during his treatment.
 The facility claimed that nurses were able to communicate with Bertolini by writing notes that Bertolini read using a magnifying glass.
 The government’s investigation revealed that even these written exchanges were infrequent.

 The Rehabilitation Act of 1973 provides that a qualified person with a disability cannot be subjected to discrimination under any program that receives federal funding.
 Discrimination includes the denial of the opportunity to participate in or benefit from services provided by the facility.